seanmd8/Maneuver/README.md

 Gameplay Changelog:

+9/25/24
+- Walking into Corrosive Slime will clear it out in addition to harming you.

 9/2/24
 - Added a guidebook section for confusion.
 - Rebalanced Hoarder Boon: Larger chests are now invulnerable.
 It no longer stacks.